 - Improved memory.
 Research has found that it contains a diterpine called carnosic acid that has neuroprotective properties that researchers believe may protect against Alzheimer’s disease as well as the normal memory loss that happens with ageing .

 - Mood elevator.
 It’s aroma on it’s own has been said to improve the mood, clear the mind and relive stress.
 This is also why it is very popular in aromatherapy.

 - Hair loss.
 For ages, it has been linked with hair growth in many cultures.
 Some early research shows that applying a combination of rosemary oil, lavender, thyme and cedarwood oil to the scalp can help improve hair growth.
 Maybe I should have this earlier in life…

 - Digestion issues.
 Rosemary has been attributed in aiding digestion related issues like hearthburn, intestinal gas (flatulence), and indigestion .

 Some precautions to take.
 Rosemary is possibly unsafe during pregnancy.
 It might stimulate menstruation or affect the uterus, causing a miscarriage.
 Not enough is known about the safety of applying rosemary to the skin during pregnancy.
 Furthermore it contains a chemical that is very similar to aspirin.
 This chemical, known a as salicylate, may cause a reaction in people who are allergic to aspirin.

 Disclaimer: The information and content on this site is intended to be of general informational use.
 It is not intended to constitute medical advice, medical diagnosis, or medical treatment.
-You should always consult your doctor or other health care professional before making any changes in your diet, exercise patter or lifestyle.
+They are not intended to replace a one-to-one relationship with a qualified health care professional.
+You should always consult your doctor or other health care professional before making any changes in your diet, exercise pattern or lifestyle.